adobe/aepsdk-roku/Documentation/media-migration.md

-# Migrate from Media SDK to AEP SDK
+# Migrate from Adobe Media SDK to Adobe Experience Platform Roku SDK

 ## Table of contents
 | Sections |